 Sir Simon Fraser of Oliver and Neidpath fought alongside both Sir William Wallace and Robert the Bruce.
 The English captured him in June 1306.
 Suffering the same fate as Wallace, a year later Fraser was hung, drawn, and quartered.
 His head was impaled on a spike and displayed next to his comrades on London Bridge.

 Almondell and the surrounding environs were once in possession of David Stewart Erskine, the 11th Earl of Buchan, and his wife Margaret Fraser.
 Erskine, the founder of the Society of Antiquaries of Scotland, was enthralled with anything to do with the Scottish knight Sir William Wallace.
-So much so, he erected this memorial to his wife’s descendant, as well as the Wallace Statue near Dryburgh.
+So much so, he erected this memorial to his wife’s ancestor, as well as the Wallace Statue near Dryburgh.

 The second stone, also funded by Erskine, is located some distance away and can be found along the road leading out of the estate.
 Hidden among the underbrush, on the right-hand side of the road, a few yards from the Drumshoreland crossroads.
 This carved tablet may well be the earliest surviving memorial to Wallace in Scotland.
 The Latin inscription reads: M.S.
 GUL VALLAS OCTOB XV MDCCLXXXIV